kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 ### Task 3 - Submit a request for the Intune Admin role

-At this point in Holly's pilot project, the **PIM-Intune-Administrators** group has been made eligible for the Intune administrator role.
-Each member of the group (in this case, Alex Wilber and Joni Sherman) can now be assigned the Intune Administrator role by requesting approval from a member of this group, which in this case will be the other person.
-Holly wants to test out the PIM process in her pilot project.
-In this task, you will take on the role of Joni Sherman, who will submit a request to approve assigning the Intune Administrator role to her account.

 1. In LON-CL1, right-click on the **Edge** icon on the taskbar and in the menu that appears, select **New InPrivate window**.

 2. In your InPrivate browsing session, enter the following URL in the address bar: **https://portal.azure.com**